A generalized Goulden-Jackson cluster method and lattice path enumeration: The Goulden Jackson cluster method

 We say that the set $B$ is \textit{reduced} if no word $\beta\in B$ is a subword of another word $\beta^{\prime}$ in $B$.
 Although the cluster method as presented above works regardless of whether $B$ is reduced, Goulden and Jackson gave a formula in their original paper \cite{Goulden1979} for the cluster generating function when $A$ and $B$ are finite sets with $B$ reduced.
 A set $B$ of forbidden subwords can always be replaced by a reduced set and still yield the same restricted set of words; if $\beta\in B$ is a subword of $\beta^{\prime}\in B$, then we can remove $\beta^{\prime}$ from $B$ because containing $\beta^{\prime}$ implies containing $\beta$.
 However, the criterion of having a reduced set can be an issue if we want to count words by occurrences of subwords (that is, without setting $t=0$).
 For instance, we would not be able to use Goulden and Jackson's formula to compute the cluster generating function given $B=\{aba,abab\}$ since $aba$ is a subword of $abab$.

 As part of \cite{Noonan1999}, Noonan and Zeilberger wrote a Maple package that handles the case where $B$ is arbitrary (i.e., not necessarily reduced), but without a detailed explanation of their algorithms.
-Bassino et al.\ \cite{Bassino2012} later gave an explicit expression for the cluster generating function in the non-reduced case.
-We omit these formulae of Goulden and Jackson and Bassino et al. because the cluster generating functions in Section 4 of this paper will require essentially no computation.
+Bassino, Cl\'{e}ment, and Nicod\`{e}me \cite{Bassino2012} later gave an explicit expression for the cluster generating function in the non-reduced case.
+We omit these formulas of Goulden\textendash Jackson and Bassino\textendash Cl\'{e}ment\textendash Nicod\`{e}me because the cluster generating functions in Section 4 of this paper will require essentially no computation.